Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

-In order to facilitate numerical computations, we express \autoref{eq: BE} in terms of dimensionless variables and replace time derivatives to derivatives with respect to the scale factor $a$ (using the definition of the Hubble parameter, $\dd{a}=H\,a\,\dd{t}$) \cite{Giudice:2000ex}.
-We can choose then:
+In order to facilitate numerical computations, we express \eqnref{eq: BE} in terms of dimensionless variables and replace time derivatives with derivatives with respect to the scale factor $a$ \footnote{We use conventions where the scale factor $a$ has dimensions of length.} (using the definition of the Hubble parameter, $\dd{a}=H\,a\,\dd{t}$) \cite{Giudice:2000ex}.
+We can then define:

 where $a_{I}$ is the initial value of the scale factor for the numerical integration.
 Since the results cannot depend on the choice of the scale $a_{I}$, we assume that $a_{I}^{-1}$ is equal to some $\Lambda$, which we set to be $\Lambda=1$ GeV in our numerical computation.
-Thus, with this change of variables, the initial conditions in \autoref{S initial cond1} and \autoref{S initial cond2} become:
+Thus, with this change of variables, the initial conditions in \eqnSref{S initial cond1} and \eqref{S initial cond2} become

 As noted above, we model the equation of state $\omega$ as a step function going from $1/3$ to 0 when $T_S = m_S$.
-In \autoref{fig: T(a)}, we show the temperature evolution of the SM sector (solid line) and a hidden sector (dashed line), as a function of the scale factor, for a fixed reheaton decay width and $\beta$.
+In \fref{fig: T(a)}, we show the temperature evolution of the SM sector (solid line) and a hidden sector (dashed line), as a function of the scale factor, for a fixed reheaton decay width and $\beta$.

 It is possible to perform an analytical estimate for $T_{\text{max}}$ and the dependence of the temperature on the scale factor in the range $T_{\text{RH}}<T<T_{\text{max}}$.
 At early times ($H\gg \Gamma_S$), we can approximate the Boltzmann equation for $R_{\text{SM/h}}$ by assuming that a large fraction of the energy density is still retained by the reheaton, that is $S\sim S_I$.
-Thus, the equation for $R_{\text{SM/h}}$ can be solved analytically and we are left with:
+Thus, the equation for $R_{\text{SM/h}}$ can be solved analytically and we are left with

-where $A_I$ and $S_I$ in the second line are the scale factor and scaled energy density of the $S$ when the $S$ becomes non-relativistic.
-By substituting~\autoref{eq: R analytic} in the expression for the temperature in~\autoref{eq: T evolution}, we can see that
+where $A_I$ and $S_I$ in the second line are the scale factor ($A_I=a_I\Lambda$) and scaled energy density of the $S$ when the $S$ becomes nonrelativistic.
+By substituting~\eqnref{eq: R analytic} in the expression for the temperature in~\eqnref{eq: T evolution}, we can see that

-for both SM and hidden sectors, whereas the maximum temperature achieved is:
+for both SM and hidden sectors, whereas the maximum temperature achieved is